The Best Rope

 Money Can Buy

-The Osada asanawa (麻縄) rope is made under strict quality control using a 'well-kept secret' formula.
+Osada Jute rope (asanawa, 麻縄) is made under strict quality control using a 'well-kept secret' formula.

 Using the finest jute, this rope is tailor-made for tying people, not parcels.